Wrestling Heritage A-Z

 Wrestling fans of the 1950s knew Huddersfield’s Tony Quarmby because he was one of the busiest wrestlers on the circuit.
 He turned professional in 1952 wrestling mainly in the north of England but sometimes journeying south.
 In his first year the young middleweight met many of the big names of the day, including Johnny Stead, Fred Woolley, Eric Sands, George Kidd and Jack Dempsey.
-Too frequently Quarmby seemed to end up on the wrong end of the decision and he disappeared from the scene as quickly as he arrived in 1958.
+Said to have a “brilliant future” it just didn’t happen unless someone can out us right.
+Too frequently Quarmby seemed to end up on the wrong end of the decision and he disappeared from the scene as quickly as he arrived in 1958

 Jose Rodriguez Questa

-East Anglian Steve Quaintain was a regular on the independent shows, and later Joint Promotions, of the 1970s.
-Remarkably Steve is one of the few who has survived and can still be seen in the ring today, mostly for Ricky Knight's WAW Promotions or on his own shows.
-Even more remarkable are the tatoos that adorn much of his body.
+Admittedly the name Steve Smith would not excite the fans, which is presumably why Steve became the more exotic sounding Steve Quintain, Steve, from Canvey Island in Essex, was a regular on the independent shows, and later Joint Promotions, of the 1970s.
+Remarkably Steve is one of the few who has survived and in the 2010s can still be seen in the ring, mostly for Ricky Knight's WAW Promotions or on his own shows.
+Even more remarkable are the tattoos that adorn much of his body, and less remarkable that he went on to run his own tattoo studio in Lowestoft.
 Why have two when you can have two hundred?
 Trained by popular 1960s star Bert Alliday he is a former holder of the Southern Area Lightweight title.

 The winter of 1965 saw a flying visit from the Texan villain who provided little resistance against home grown talents.
 The variety of opponents was wide ranging, from the youthful lighter men like Dave Phillips to the experienced heavier men such as Steve Logan and Gerhardt DeJager.
 Whoever the opponent the result seemed similar.
 He seemed to notch up losses with regularity, and was on the wrong end of the decision against Ray Fury, Johnny Kwango, Gerry DeJager, Johnny Czeslaw and Dave Morgan amongst others.